Lightweight Full-Convolutional Siamese Tracker: Conclusion

 \section{Conclusion}

-This paper proposes a lightweight fully convolutional tracker called LightFC.
-It abandons the heavy and expensive attention network structure to reduce parameters and Flops, and focus on improving the model’s nonlinearity to improve the convolutional tracking pipeline’s performance.
+This paper proposes LightFC, a lightweight fully convolutional tracker.
+It abandons the heavy and expensive attention network structure to reduce parameters and Flops, and focuses on enhancing the model’s nonlinearity to improve the convolutional tracking pipeline’s performance.
 Specifically, we propose an efficient cross-correlation module (ECM) and an efficient reparameterization head (ERH).
 Comprehensive experiments show that: (1) It is reasonable to design the architecture of the ECM based on the analysis of commonalities in pixel correlation and self-attention relationship modeling.
-The introduction of SCF unit and IAB can effectively enhance the model's nonlinear expressiveness through fused pixel-wise correlation.
+The introduction of SCF unit and IAB can effectively enhance the feature representation and feature nonlinearity.
 Furthermore, incorporating reasonable skip connections and reusing search area features can further improve model performance.
-(2) Based on an analysis of the feature flow characteristics of the standard Center-Head and the function of different convolutional layers, we reasonably apply reparameterization technique and add a channel attention module to effectively improve model performance.
-(3) Compared with current lightweight trackers, LightFC achieves state-of-the-art performance and the optimal balance between performance, parameters, Flops and FPS.
+(2) The use of reparameterization techniques and the addition of a channel attention module effectively improve the feature representation bottleneck in standard center-heads.
+(3) Compared with current lightweight trackers, LightFC and LightFC-vit achieve state-of-the-art performance and the optimal balance between performance, parameters, Flops and FPS.